dspasyuk/llama.cui/README.md

-# Chat UI a small llama.cpp chat application for Node.js
+# Chat UI is a small llama.cpp chat application for Node.js

 **Note: This project is a work in progress.**